university-of-york/uoy-design-patterns/src/pages/900-about.md

 ---

-<p class="lead">This is a meta-page about how the documentation is built, with examples of how you can call new component templates into pages.</p>
+<div class="lead"><p>This is a meta-page about how the documentation is built, with examples of how you can call new component templates into pages.</p></div>

 You can include an atomic component like so: